SadmanSakibPantho/AB-Testing-Data-Analysis/README.md

 **A/B testing parameters and choice of statistical tests**

 Since the website is a retail ecommerce website, the following Key Performance Indicators are important:
-•	Number of new users
+-	Number of new users
-•	Bounce rate
+-	Bounce rate
-•	Conversion rate
+-	Conversion rate
-•	Average session duration
+-	Average session duration
-•	Average revenue per session
+-	Average revenue per session
-•	Average order value
+-	Average order value
-•	Average revenue per user
+-	Average order value per user
 Since the primary objective of a retail ecommerce is to generate sales, so I will consider – _Primary KPI_: Conversion rate
 _Secondary KPI_: Average revenue per user